Why use a Change Readiness Assessment tool?

 What does it cost?

-To keep it simple we have a per stakeholder (participant email address) per survey cost of £50 including setting up the survey, running it, analysing the results then presenting the findings, along with opportunities for improvement.
+To keep it simple we have a per stakeholder (participant email address) per survey cost of £149 (+VAT).
+This includes setting up the survey, running it, analysing the results then presenting the findings, along with opportunities for improvement.

 Click below to try our free version and see how it works.